PipeWire/pipewire/doc/tutorial4.md

                                 memory.
 If you don't set these flags you have either work with the fd or mmap yourself.
 * `PW_STREAM_FLAG_RT_PROCESS` 	Run the process function in the realtime thread.
-		                Only use this is the process function only uses functions that are realtime safe, this means no allocation or file access or locking.
+		                Only use this if the process function only uses functions that are realtime safe, this means no allocation or file access or any locking.

 And last we pass the extra parameters for our stream.
 Here we only have the allowed formats (`SPA_PARAM_EnumFormat`).